anvilglobaldynamics/torque/meta/server-db-docs/product-blueprint.md

-This collection contains an product category
+This collection contains an product blueprint

 ## signature
 ```js